andrewkibet/TechTrends/README.md

 You run the SCC scanner, point it at a device, and it tells you which rules pass/fail.

 Output can be imported back into STIG Viewer for manual review.

+Try working on Active Directory and also how to setup raid.